umanitoba-cssa/UManitobaCS-Discord-bot/README.md

 - `.autoassignrole`
     - temporary command for toggling the auto assignment of the student role.
     - will be removed once this is automatically done from the forum responses

+- `.forceCheck`
+    - forcibly checks the sign up form for responses.

+- `.handleResponses`
+    - if there are new forum responses, generate emails, preview them, then wait for input to send them.

 ### Event Commands: